Saints associated with the Old North

-This is a list of saints associated with the medieval British kingdoms of the Hen Ogledd, including Elmet, Rheged, Gododdin, Manaw, Lleuddiniawn and Ystrad Clud.
+This is a list of saints born in, associated with or venerated in the medieval British kingdoms of the Old North of Britain (Hen Ogledd), including Elmet, Rheged, Gododdin, Manaw, Lleuddiniawn and Ystrad Clud.

 Gododdin

 Saint Kentigern

 St Mungo Museum of Religious Life and Art, Glasgow.
 Named after St Kentigern, the museum is one of the only museums in the world dedicated to interfaith relations.

 Saint Kentigern (also known as Saint Mungo) is said to have been the son of a princess of Gododdin, Taneu.
 He is believed to have died around 612 AD.
 Taneu became pregnant after being raped by the King of Rheged, Owain mab Urien.
 Later in Kentigern's life, after his expulsion from Pictland, he was invited to live in Ystrad Clud (Strathclyde).
-From there it is believed he was one of the first saints to introduce Christianity to Scotland.

 Ystrad Clud

 Saint Taneu

 The mother of Saint Kentigern, Taneu was a 6th-century Brittonic princess of Gododdin in the 6th century.
 She was venerated in Medieval Scotland and Wales, especially in the Clwyd and Glasgow.
 Together with her son, Kentigern, they are the patron saints of Glasgow.
 She was said to have been thrown from the cliff of Traprain Law after her father discovered she was pregnant, following a rape by Owain mab Urien.
 She survived the fall and made her way to Culross, where she gave birth to Kentigern.